We have created some frequently asked questions to help you find the information you need. Please do contact us with any other questions you may have.

 Do you feel ready to put yourself out of your comfort zone and move abroad, join in life with a new family and meet new people?
 Do you enjoy taking care of children?
 Do you want to improve your English (and other language skills, depending on where you go)?

 As an au pair you will have lots of positive new experiences, however this will also come with many responsibilities.
 The host family will rely on you to be the 'adult' in their absence and to take good care of their child/ren.

 It is really important that you feel ready to embark on this journey and are prepared for the challenges that you may encounter.
 Just as in life back home you will have ups and downs throughout your time as an au pair, so it is important you go into it with a positive, can-do attitude - that way you will get the most out of your au pair experience.

 Does it cost anything to apply with Swedish Connection?

-You are responsible for the cost of your own flights to and from London.
+You are responsible for the cost of your own flights to and from the UK.
 We also recommend you obtain an au pair insurance, similar to travel insurance, to cover you whilst you are living in the UK.

 When should I apply?

 We have families searching year round.
 Our most popular arrival times for new au pairs is in September and January.
 The earlier you apply, the longer time period you will have to interview with families and find the right fit.